The department offers the doctor of philosophy degree, which includes didactic and research-based learning.

 One major area of research is the role of biotransformation processes in toxification and detoxification of drugs and environmental contaminants.
 A second area is the determination of protein and small ligand structure and function using NMR, mass spectroscopy, and other biophysical techniques.
 Issues of biomedical importance include elucidation of mechanisms of drug-induced cell toxicity, drug-drug and drug-herbal interactions, identification of enzyme attributes that dictate substrate specificity and catalytic mechanism, pharmacogenetics, proteomics, and mechanisms of viral assembly.

 Doctor of Philosophy

-Achieve a level of proficiency in organic, medicinal and physical chemistry, pharmacology, biochemistry, and molecular biology.
-Most coursework is completed in the first two to two-and-a-half years.
+Proficiency in organic, medicinal and physical chemistry; pharmacology, biochemistry, and molecular biology.
+Most coursework is completed in the first two years.
+Two quarters of teaching experience required.
 The program is flexible and easily adaptable to meet individual interests and needs.